Metzudat-Yam Ashdod Ecological Park on the shore of the Mediterranean sea offers three loop trails to explore the surroundings.

 The Orchard Trail | Green | 0.7 | Leads through the botanical garden and back to the main entrance. |

-Coastal Pathway | Dark Green | 2 | Loop trail that goes through the botanical garden and the beach.
-You can also start this trail at the southern entrance near Be’er Sheva beach. |
+Coastal Pathway | Dark Green | 2 | The loop trail that goes through the botanical garden and the beach.
+You can start this trail at the southern entrance near Be’er Sheva beach. |

-As you enter the park you will see a sign pointing to the trails.
+As you enter the park, you will see a sign pointing to the trails.

 Parking